FotiosBistas/ParallelProgramming/README.md

 # ParallelProgramming
-This repository contains the exercise sets assigned in the 2023 parallel-programming class in AUEB.
+This repository contains a collection of exercises from the Parallel Programming class taught by Andreas Basilakhs.
+The exercises focus on two widely used parallel programming frameworks: OpenMP and OpenCL.
+In this introduction, we will provide an overview of OpenMP, OpenCL.

 # OpenMP